NicosNicolaou16/Libraries-Plugins-Version-Catalogs-Example/README.md

 # Libraries Plugins Version Catalogs Example

+Here’s a revised version of the paragraph:

-This project is an empty project and it is related to an article on Medium for the new way of dependencies "Version Catalogs".
-In this project, the Android Developer can find most of common libraries and plugins for you Android project.
-Check the article below
+This project is an empty template designed to accompany an article on Medium about the new approach to managing dependencies—**Version Catalogs**.
+In this project, Android developers can find a collection of commonly used libraries and plugins for their Android projects.
+You can check out the article below for more details.

 # Versioning

 Target SDK version: 35 <br />
 Minimum SDK version: 28 <br />
 Kotlin version: 2.1.0 <br />